tinymce/tinymce-docs/tinydrive/tinydrive-api/standalone.md

 The modification date for the file in ISO 8601 format for example `2019-02-24T15:00:00Z`

+## `tinydrive.controls.pick`

+The `tinydrive.controls.pick` method enables you to pick files from {{site.cloudfilemanager}} and get the meta data of those files returned in a callback.
+For a complete list of available settings to pass into this method check the [Picker settings](#pickersettings) section in this page.
+A control object is returned which control the {{site.cloudfilemanager}} lifecycle, which it no longer does by itself.

+### File Picker Result Format

+The `tinydrive.controls.pick` method will return the selected value to the provided callback as an array of files with the following properties.

+#### name

+The name of the selected file for example `my.jpg`.

+#### size

+The size in bytes of the selected file.

+#### url

+The URL for the selected file would be in the following format: `https://drive.tiny.cloud/1/<your api key>/<file uuid>`

+#### mdate

+The modification date for the file in ISO 8601 format for example `2019-02-24T15:00:00Z`

 ### Interactive example: Using `tinydrive.pick`

 {% include live-demo.html id="drive-standalone-pick" type="tinydrive" %}

+### Interactive example: Using `tinydrive.controls.pick`

+{% include live-demo.html id="drive-standalone-pick-controls" type="tinydrive" %}

 ## `tinydrive.browse`

 The `tinydrive.browse` method enables you to browse your files stored in {{site.cloudfilemanager}} but without the possibility to pick them to be inserted.
 This might be useful if you want to use {{site.cloudfilemanager}} as a generic file manager.
 It returns a promise but the promise will only resolve when the {{site.cloudfilemanager}} dialog is closed by using the close button.
+For a complete list of available settings to pass in to this method check the [Picker settings](#pickersettings) section in this page.

+### Interactive example: Using `tinydrive.browse`

+{% include live-demo.html id="drive-standalone-browse" type="tinydrive" %}

+## `tinydrive.controls.browse`

+The `tinydrive.controls.browse` method enables you to browse your files stored in {{site.cloudfilemanager}} but without the possibility to pick them to be inserted.
+This might be useful if you want to use {{site.cloudfilemanager}} as a generic file manager.
+A control object is returned which control the {{site.cloudfilemanager}} lifecycle, which it no longer does by itself.
 For a complete list of available settings to pass in to this method check the [Picker settings](#pickersettings) section in this page.

 ### Interactive example: Using `tinydrive.browse`